How Extreme Heat Impacts Worker Productivity

 The Impact on Indoor Workers (The Unseen)

-Let’s shift our focus indoors.
-While it’s easy to see how outdoor workers suffer in the heat, indoor workers aren’t exactly off the hook.
-You might think that air conditioning solves the problem, but that’s not always the case.
+Now let’s shift our focus indoors.
+It’s easy to understand how outdoor workers suffer in the heat, but indoor workers aren’t exactly off the hook.
+Air conditioning helps alleviate the problem, but it’s less reliable than you might realize.
 Many workplaces have poor ventilation or inadequate cooling, turning them into stuffy, uncomfortable environments.
-Believe it or not, indoor temperatures have a big impact on how well we think and work.
-For every 1°C increase in temperature above 22°C (72°F), productivity drops by approximately 2%.

-So, even a small increase in temperature can make a big difference in how efficiently we work.
-This is a major issue in places without good climate control—like older office buildings, warehouses, and factories.
 When it’s too hot inside, workflows get disrupted, errors become more common, and sometimes, operations even have to shut down temporarily.
-So, whether you’re in an office or a warehouse, the heat is a serious concern.
+Whether you’re in an office or a warehouse, the heat is a serious concern.
 It might be less visible than the impact on outdoor workers, but it’s just as important.
-These drops in productivity indoors add up, affecting businesses and the economy as a whole.
+Drops in productivity compound, affecting businesses and the economy as a whole.

 Economic Output: The Broader Implications